 As expected, the proportion of persons receiving SUD services shows a different proportion of individuals by age.
-There were 4,202 individuals who received one or more SUD services in FY 2020/21.
-Of these individuals, 1.8% were children ages 0-15; 14.2% were TAY ages 16-25; 74.5% were adults ages 26-59; and 9.5% were ages 60 and older.
+There were 4,842 individuals who received one or more SUD services in FY 2021/22.
+Of these individuals, 8% were children ages 0-15; 14.3% were TAY ages 16-25; 69% were adults ages 26-59; and 8.7% were ages 60 and older.

-Of the individuals who received SUD services, 32.2% identified as Hispanic/Latino and 25.8% identified as White.
+Of the individuals who received SUD services, 46.6% identified as Hispanic/Latino and 28% identified as White.
 All other race/ethnicity groups represented a small number of individuals.
-Most individual's primary language was English (76.5%), 9.6% reported a primary language of Spanish, and 1.3% reported a primary language of Hmong/Lao.
-More individuals served identified as male (61.5%) as compared to female (38.5%).
+Most individual's primary language was English (87.1%), 9.5% reported a primary language of Spanish, and 0.6% reported a primary language of Hmong/Lao.
+More individuals receiving SUD services identified as male (59.7%) as compared to female (40.3%).

 The penetration rate data shows that 0.5% of the Fresno County population received SUD treatment services.
-Of these individuals, children ages 0-15 had a penetration rate of 0.0%, TAY ages 16-25 had a penetration rate of 0.4%, adults ages 26-59 had a penetration rate of 0.8%, and older adults ages 60 and older had a penetration rate of 0.3%.
+Of these individuals, children ages 0-15 had a penetration rate of 0.2%, TAY ages 16-25 had a penetration rate of 0.4%, adults ages 26-59 had a penetration rate of 0.8%, and older adults ages 60 and older had a penetration rate of 0.3%.

-For race/ethnicity, persons who identified as Hispanic/Latino had a penetration rate of 0.3% and persons who identified as White had a penetration rate of 0.4%.
+For race/ethnicity, persons who identified as Hispanic/Latino had a penetration rate of 0.5%0.3% and persons who identified as White had a penetration rate of 0.4%.
 The other race/ethnicity groups had small numbers of people in the county, so there is a large variability in the data.
-Males had a slightly greater penetration rate (0.5%) compared to females (0.4%).
+Males had a higher penetration rate (0.6%) compared to females (0.4%).

-Note: The Race/Ethnicity data for FY 2020/21 had a large number of persons recorded as Other/Not Reported.
+NOTE: The Race/Ethnicity data for FY 2021/22 had a large number of persons recorded as Other/Not Reported.
 This is due to a reporting issue with Avatar and Race/Ethnicity was not collected for several months in the fiscal year.

+Figure 6

-Figure 6 Fresno County Substance Use Disorder Outpatient Penetration Rates by Gender, Age, Race/Ethnicity, and Language
+Fresno County Substance Use Disorder Outpatient Penetration Rates

+by Age, Race/Ethnicity, Language, and Gender